MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

 4. Select **Application Manifest File**, name it **app.manifest**, and click **Add**.

-5. In the opened manifest file, locate the **compatibility** section and identify the following commented **supportedOS** element for Windows 10.
+5. In the opened manifest file, locate the `<compatibility>` element and identify the following commented `<supportedOS>` element for Windows 10.

     ```xml
     <!-- Windows 10 -->
     <!--<supportedOS Id="{8e0f7a12-bfb3-4fe8-b9a5-48fd50a15a9a}" />-->
     ```

-6. Below this element, Add the following **maxversiontested** element.
+6. Below this element, Add the following `<maxversiontested>` element.

     ```xml
     <maxversiontested Id="10.0.18362.0"/>
     ```

-7. Uncomment the **supportedOS** element for Windows 10.
+7. Uncomment the `<supportedOS>` element for Windows 10.
 This section should now look like this.

     ```xml
     <!-- Windows 10 -->